dusty-nv/jetson-inference/docs/jetpack-setup-2.md

 > **note**:  if your Jetson has already been flashed with the JetPack [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) or [SDK Manager](https://developer.nvidia.com/embedded/dlc/nv-sdk-manager), you can skip this step and continue to [`Running the Docker Container`](aux-docker.md) or [`Building the Project`](building-repo-2.md)

 NVIDIA **[JetPack](https://developer.nvidia.com/embedded/jetpack)** is a comprehensive SDK for Jetson for both developing and deploying AI and computer vision applications.
-JetPack simplifies installation of the OS and drivers and contains the following components:
+JetPack simplifies installation of the OS and drivers and includes the L4T Linux kernel, CUDA Toolkit, cuDNN, TensorRT, and more.

-- L4T Kernel / BSP
-- CUDA Toolkit
-- cuDNN
-- TensorRT
-- OpenCV
-- VPI
-- Multimedia API's

 Before attempting to use the Docker container or build the repo, make sure that your Jetson has been setup with the latest version of JetPack.

 ### Jetson Nano, Orin Nano, and Xavier NX

 The recommended install method for the Jetson developer kits with removable microSD storage is to flash the latest **[SD card image](https://developer.nvidia.com/embedded/downloads)**.

 It comes pre-populated with the JetPack components already installed and can be flashed from a Windows, Mac, or Linux PC.
 If you haven't already, follow the Getting Started guide for your respective Jetson to flash the SD card image and setup your device:

 * [Getting Started with Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)